 The moment this evergreen vine hits its reproductive stage, the flowers will give rise to seed-bearing pods that extend for up to 4 inches in length.

 There are 65 to 100 flattened winged seeds inside each pod.
-The wings, sometimes referred to as parachutes, help in the dispersal of the seeds through the wind making the vine available in more areas.
+The wings, sometimes called parachutes, help in the dispersal of the seeds through the wind, making the stephanotis vines available in more areas.

 The Stephanotis vine loves to be outside and exposed to full sun.
 Although, partial shade is beneficial during hot summer days.
-Allow the plant to be under full sunlight for at least 6 hours a day because getting less than that would result in inhibition of flowering and premature death of its leaves.
+Provide a bright location for this outdoor plant to be under full sunlight for at least 6 hours a day because getting less than that would result in inhibition of flowering and premature death of its leaves.

 Frequent watering is required to keep the soil moist enough to sustain this vine as it undergoes metabolic processes.
 Adjustments on the watering schedule may be necessary depending on the plant’s status and environmental conditions.